AdHoc-Protocol/AdHoc-protocol/README.md

 ## Hosts

 In the AdHoc protocol, hosts are represented as C# `struct` within a project `interface` scope.
-These hosts participate in the exchange of information and must implement the org.unirail.Meta.Host marker interface.
+These hosts participate in the exchange of information and must implement the xyz.unirail.Meta.Host marker interface.
 Host should implements
 Through XML tags  [<see cref="member">](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags#cref-attribute) in the host declaration's code documentation, it is possible to specify the language in which the host's source code will be generated, as well as any relevant options.